 Biology is a vast field relevant to all humans.
 Anyone studying biology develops a better understanding of how living systems work, how all living organisms are related, and how we affect our environment.
 KU’s Undergraduate Biology Program (UBP) offers a deep and enriching educational experience for its students.
 It prepares students for careers in scientific research, medical professions, conservation work, public safety, and more.
 Opportunities are available for independent study, undergraduate research, field experience, student hourly employment, undergraduate teaching assistantships, and participation in student organizations.

 Undergraduate degrees and majors

-- B.A.—Biochemistry, Biology, Microbiology (Note: Human Biology is a related B.A. major that is interdisciplinary but administered by the UBP)
+- B.A.—Biochemistry, Ecology, Evolution, and Organismal Biology (EEOB), Molecular, Cellular, and Developmental Biology (MCDB), Microbiology (Note: Human Biology is a related B.A. major that is interdisciplinary but administered by the UBP)